-- Selling Council equipment inappropriately - Abuse of position as an employee to benefit friends, family, or others. - Use of deception with the intention of obtaining an advantage, avoiding an obligation or causing loss to another party - Theft of funds, services or assets from the Council or its partners - Evading liability for payment - Working whilst on sick leave - The act of attempted fraud will be treated as seriously as actual fraud.
+- Selling Council equipment inappropriately - Abuse of position as an employee to benefit friends, family, or others. - Use of deception with the intention of obtaining an advantage, avoiding an obligation or causing loss to another party - Theft of funds, services or assets from the Council or its partners - Evading liability for payment - Working whilst on sick leave (each situation shall be considered on its own facts and in accordance with the individual's employment contract) - The act of attempted fraud will be treated as seriously as actual fraud.